 - The secret to chocolate chip cookies that look like they came from your favorite bakery, with nicely cracked tops: divide cookie dough into 1.5 inch balls.
 Pull one dough ball apart into two equal halves.
 Rotate the halves so their jagged surfaces face up and rejoin the halves together gently to form a single ball, leaving the top surface jagged and uneven.
 No forming of smooth cookie dough balls here.
 Uneven tops are the name of the game.

-These cookies are the bomb while fresh and warm, while the plentiful chocolate chips are an ooey gooey melted haven.
-That said, As long as you don’t over bake them, they will reward you by staying chewy for a couple of days.
+These cookies are pure perfection while fresh and warm, while the plentiful chocolate chips are an ooey-gooey melted haven.
+That said, As long as you don’t over bake them, they will reward you by remaining chewy for a couple of days.
 They can easily be refreshed by heating them for a few seconds in the microwave to regain their sensational gooeyness.

-Baked cookies can also be frozen as well; always let them cool completely before storing them in an airtight container.
+Baked cookies can also be frozen; always let them cool completely before storing them in an airtight container.
 Microwave defrosted cookies a few seconds for that fresh-out-of-the-oven experience.